jboss-developer/jboss-eap-quickstarts/app-client/README.md

 What is it?
 -----------

-This quickstart demonstrates how to use the JBoss EAP client container to start the client 'Main' program and provide Dependency Injections (DI) for client applications.
+The `app-client` quickstart demonstrates how to use the JBoss EAP client container to start the client 'Main' program and provide Dependency Injections (DI) for client applications.
 It also shows you how to use Maven to package the application according to the JavaEE specification.

 This example consists of the following Maven projects, each with a shared parent: